A place for what feels unmanageable

 Persistent sadness, emptiness, or loss of motivation

-Anxiety, worry, panic, or constant tension that doesn’t let up
+Anxiety, worry, panic, or tension that doesn't let up

 Harsh self-criticism or perfectionism that leaves you depleted

-Conflicts in relationships, or fear of closeness that leads to isolation
+Conflicts in relationships, or a fear of closeness that leads to isolation

-The emotional impact of illness, chronic pain, or major life transitions
+Grief, loss, illness, chronic pain, or the weight of a major life transition

 None of these experiences exist in a vacuum.
 They are shaped by your history, relationships, culture, body, and social context.
 Therapy at Amphora is a place where the whole of you—your experiences, identities, and contradictions—belongs.